freedmansky/and/README.md

-# Community Clothing Swap or Give and Get
+# Clothing Swap for Parents
 A web application that allows families to swap childrens clothing.

 ## Purpose
 Typically mothers take out grown clothes and donate them to a thrift store or another non-profit organization.